-Avoiding permanent placements in care homes is a measure of delaying dependency, and the ability of local health and social care services to work together to reduce avoidable admissions to care homes.
-Research suggests that people prefer to retain their independence and live at home for as long as possible.
-However, it is not a simple measure of quality, as for some people admission to a care home can represent an improvement in their situation.
+Avoiding permanent placements in care homes can be a measure of delaying dependency, and the ability of local health and social care services to work together to reduce avoidable admissions to care homes.
+It is widely thought that people prefer to retain their independence and live at home for as long as possible.
+However, care home admissions are not a simple measure of quality, as they can also be an indicator of a lack of decent affordable provision, as for some people admission to a care home can represent an improvement in their situation.

 The overall number of council-supported admissions of adults to care homes (residential and nursing homes) has decreased over time.
-This could be interpreted as an improvement in the quality of home-based social care, resulting in delayed dependency.
+This could be interpreted as being due to a shift in preference towards home-based social care.
 But since there is no reliable data on home care, it could also represent a fall in social care provision.
 As there is an ageing population, it could indicate an increasing level of unmet need.

 About this data

 This indicator uses data from NHS Digital’s Adult Social Care Outcomes Framework (ASCOF).
 Indicator 2A measures the number of council-supported adults whose long-term support needs were met by a change of setting to residential and nursing care during the year (excluding transfers between residential and nursing care), as a rate per 100,000 population.